Obviously Five Believers

 “Who’s going to do the driving home?”

-Sipping from his orange juice, The Kid looks from Raymond to me, somehow avoiding looking at Lark Skyrider.
+Sipping from his orange juice, The Kid looks from Raymond to me, avoiding Lark Skyrider.

 “Him,” I toss my head in Lark Skyrider’s direction.